USBC Ends Local Association Performance Grading

 'Pin Points' Bowling Column Moving to The Batavian

-CLICK HERE for the Sept.
-15 Pin Points bowling column
+CLICK HERE to be directed to the Pin Points bowling column

 AUGUST 25, 2016 -- Mike Pettinella's "Pin Points" bowling column is moving to The Batavian, the region's most popular source for online news, starting on Sept.
 1.